knightsUCF/CarRacing/Log.md

 # Procedural Code

-The procedural code can be found here in line 300 of GameManager.cs:
+The procedural code can be found here in line 300 of GameManager.cs and line 440.

             //Get left ground